Where the Renaissance Cradles David

 A few blocks northeast of the market, in the lively San Marco neighborhood, is the Accademia Gallery, home to the original David by Michelangelo.
 Nothing, and we mean nothing can prepare you for the omnipotent power this sculpture will have one you.
 Bring a tissue.

 The art and beauty of Florence is around every narrow street and public square.
 You can’t help by be overpowered by the sheer magnitude.
 Like when you stumble upon the imposing Duomo by Brunelleschi.
 Stop and see the details, like the famed gilded doors by Ghirbreti that took over 20 years to complete.
-Take our Original Renaissance Tour to experience the art of Florence.

 For more gilded treasures, continue to the Ponte Vecchio where centuries-old storefronts glitter with gold.
 Even when a store is shut, the doors themselves glitter too.
 With golden trinkets in hand, you’ll need to carry them home in something stylish.
 Lorenzo Street alongside the Basilica San Lorenzo is home to an outdoor market, where stalls sell soft, sumptuous leather goods.
 And while you may be tempted to save your money for Ferragamo or Gucci, you’ll definitely get quality leather items here for a fraction of a designer bag.